xqtkk/xqtkk/README.md

 - 👋 Hi, I’m suusslauaa
-- I’m currently learning Go programming language
+- I’m currently learning Go and Python programming languages

 <!---
 suusslauaa/suusslauaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.